Last Updated: March 29, 2021

 The best thing to do is get in the car and drive around the neighborhood.
 Make a list of the things you loved and the things that you didn’t.
 Explore on your own – that’s the best way to see the full picture.

 Another thing to look for: it’s important that local businesses are thriving – that will attract future investors and tenants.
 When you have narrowed down the list to three neighborhoods, just keep one thing in mind – you can renovate and upgrade the multifamily property but not the entire neighborhood.

 At this stage, make a rough estimate.
-The most important thing to consider is the amount of money you’ll need for repairs and maintenance.
+The most important thing to consider is the amount of money you’ll need for repairs and maintenance, whether you do it yourself or get a home warranty company to do it for you.
 It’s important because people often forget about those.